Maryland uses the new GED® exam for measuring its residents’ high school equivalency requirements. The GED exam is now entirely computer-based.

 What is new

 The new Maryland GED exam is entirely computer-based.
 “Digitalization” has made many things of the GED test easier, but you still have to go to a GED testing site for the examination.
 Registration can be done 24 hours a day, 7 days a week.
 Flexible scheduling is available and you have as well the opportunity for testing at your own pace.
 You can take (and pay for) one of the four modules (sub-tests) at a time.
+From registration, scores count for two years.
 Another advantage is that score reports are instantly available except for the language section.

 The four GED subtests